Remember the annual family newsletter?

 Just as we enjoyed mailing this letter out to far-flung family and friends, we also thoroughly enjoyed receiving others.
-From November through December, we’d fish one out of a pile on the center of the dining room table at a time to read over the morning’s bowl of cereal or on a lazy weekend afternoon.
+From November through December, we’d fish one out of a pile on the center of the dining room table to read over the morning’s bowl of cereal or on a lazy weekend afternoon.

 Sadly, after a while, most families stopped putting out annual newsletters.

 What killed them?
 It wouldn’t be going out on a limb to blame the emergence of social media.